ScotterC/travis-dalli-testing/README.md

 In Travis.
-With Unicorn 4.6.2 and Dalli installed Dalli will fail to connect to memcached
+With kgio and Dalli installed
+Dalli will fail to connect to memcached

 Failing tests: